VielLosero/HugeSlackBuilds/README.md

 + chroot.HugeSlackBuild.
 + HugeSlackBuild scripts like ./ncdu.694781a44d61ee0e813d719f4598f909.3b1561b4530078e7fdbbec2b35c39df3.HugeSlackBuild.

-HugeSlackBuild scripts like ./ncdu.694781a44d61ee0e813d719f4598f909.3b1561b4530078e7fdbbec2b35c39df3.HugeSlackBuild can be used to make a reporducible package for Slackware in this case with ncdu aplication.
+make.HugeSlackBuild used to create HugeSlackBuild scripts from Slackware scripts that compile correctly.
+HugeSlackBuild are scripts that have all the sources to compile a Slackware reproducible package. create.HugerSlackBuilds script used to create all HugeSlackBuild scripts from local repositories. chroot.HugeSlackBuilds a chroot test environment for build HugeSlackBuild scripts, not used for now.

 ### make.HugeSlackBuild

 This file will made HugeSlackBuild script like ./ncdu.694781a44d61ee0e813d719f4598f909.3b1561b4530078e7fdbbec2b35c39df3.HugeSlackBuild under the default directory /tmp/HugeSlackBuils/.

 Normaly executed in the source directory that have a SlackBuild script and sources that compile correctly, make.HugeSlackBuild will catch the date (SOURCE_DATE_EPOCH) the environment, and the sources files in base64 in one only file per packages source.
 That help us to only download one file that can be used to reproduce the sources, the environment, the date, and finaly reproduce the Slackware package byte by byte in others systems with only one file and getting the same md5, sha checksum result.
 See [https://reproducible-builds.org/](https://reproducible-builds.org/) for more info.

 To thust the sources when HugeSlackBuilds scripts are made, make.HugeslackBuild add some md5 sources that can be checked.
 And stops the execution if some file not match it md5.

-To make a reproducible HugeSlackBuild script for example for ncdu, copy the Slackbuild tarball and sources of ncdu to a temp directory (recomended) or go on the directory with the Slackware or Slackbuilds sources u want to crate.
-You know.
+To make a reproducible HugeSlackBuild script for example for ncdu, copy the Slackbuild tarball and sources of ncdu to a temp directory (recomended), then check the sources, copy make.HugeSlackbuild file to that dir and run it.
-Then check the sources and make the HugeSlackbuild script running make.HugeSlackBuild.
 Easy.

 ```
 [root@arcadia ncdu]# grep ncdu /opt/slackware-repositories/slackbuilds/15.0/CHECKSUMS.md5
 120fbf59e2743bda19a8d9a85175fe3c  ./system/ncdu.tar.gz